HimesGroup/BMIN503_Final_Project/final_project_template.md

 # Discussion

 In this report, we created two predictive models to assess the risk of a serious finding on head imaging based on patient demographics and self-reported symptoms and history.
 The models failed to reach both a high sensitivity and specificity, with the ensemble randomForests model reaching a sensitivity of 50% and specificity of 50% and the simplified decision tree only 0% and 100%.
 To mimic its clinical context, we chose a suspicion threshold of 99% for the randomForests model best performed at a suspicion threshold of 99% which was the minimum consensus among trees needed to label a case as 'unremarkable'.
 However, the model performed poorly at any specified threshold between its default 50% and 99%, with sensitivity positively and specificity negatively associated with the cutoff value.
+Adding cases of non-urgent findings to the model did not improve its ability to select cases of serious findings.

 Although the models failed to reach the high standards needed for adoption into clinical use, there are several limitations that make future directions more promising.
 Ultimately, the models and associated analysis plan were designed for a dataset of emergency room encounters.
 Due to time constraints, we were forced to substitute in an already-available dataset of outpatient neurology visits but there were several key differences that likely contributed to the models' performance.
 For one, children with headache seen in the outpatient context are less likely to have a serious cause of headache due to the fast-progressing nature and severity of associated symptoms for some serious etiologies (i.e., intracranial hemorrhage due to trauma, bacterial meningitis).
 In addition, outpatient cases only have diagnostic codes given before or during a visit.
 As the vast majority of imaging was done weeks after a visit, we were unable to select a serious case based on an associated ICD code.
 As a result, we could only rely on documentation of the radiologist contacting the ordering physician as recorded within the radiology note.
 These limitations led to the selection of too few cases of serious findings on imaging (only 13).
 As a serious finding on imaging encompasses a varied range of etiologies and their associated symptom profiles, this small but heterogenous group of serious cases was likely too small for the models to identify distinguishing traits.
 In addition, predictors for the models included a health questionnaire characterizing headache type and severity.
 Although rich, this set of predictors lacked information on physical exam findings noted by the physician which can be very informative.
 For instance, papilledema, or swelling of the optic disc, is often a sign of high intracranial pressure and can warrant more urgent investigation and intervention.
 However, it is only visible via an ophthalmoscope used by an experienced clinician.
 A patient and their family would be unable to note this finding without such a tool.
 A limitation outside of dataset choice is the possibility of selection bias.
 In order for a child to be labeled as a serious case, the physician must first choose to image them, which means that possibly there are some children who are undiscovered serious cases which could bias the predictions made.